danielneil/Shark-Config-RSI2-Demo/README.md

 # Shark - RSI2 Backtest Demo Configuration

-This is the RSI2 backtest demo configuration for the Shark algorithmic trading platform.
+This is the RSI2 backtest demo configuration for the Shark algorithmic trading platform - it is to accompany the RSI2 [tutorial](https://github.com/danielneil/Shark-Doc/blob/main/tutorials/RSI2.md).

 For more information about Shark, see [here](https://github.com/danielneil/Shark).